HimanshuMishra123/terraform-zero-to-hero/Day-6/tfvars vs lookup for workspace application.md

 2. **Potential for Errors**: Misconfigurations in the map can affect all environments, so careful management is needed.

 #### Example:
+**Note:** In Terraform, maps are a type of data structure used to associate keys with values.
+When using maps in Terraform, you can perform lookups to retrieve values based on a specific key(like environment).
+This is particularly useful for dynamic configuration where the values you need might vary depending on different inputs or conditions.
+A map in Terraform is defined using curly braces {}.

 - **variables.tf**:
   ```hcl